Review of ultrasonic methods for monitoring, damage detection, and processing of lithium-ion batteries throughout their life-cycle: UT methods for LIBs

-Jie et al.~also performed guided wave ultrasonic testing, with measurements on a \SI{2.3}{Ah} LCO pouch cell using two PZT transducers on the same cell face \cite{jie2023ultrasonic} and reported the relationship between SA and TOFS with SOC at C-rates between 0.75C, 1.0C, and 1.25C and at temperatures of \SI{20}{\celsius}, \SI{25}{\celsius}, and \SI{30}{\celsius}.
-They found that SA increased and TOFS decreased with increasing SOC \cite{jie2023ultrasonic}.
-In a similar study, Liu et al.~\cite{Liu2024UGWCRate} investigated the effects of the charge/discharge rate on ultrasonic guided waves.
-They found a nearly linear decrease in TOF with increasing SOC at a constant charge/discharge rate.
+More recently, Liu et al.~\cite{Liu2024UGWCRate} investigated how the charge/discharge rate affects ultrasonic guided wave propagation launched and received by angle-beam ultrasonic transducer, though they did not specify the guided wave mode employed during the study.
+They reported a nearly linear decrease in TOF with increasing SOC at a constant charge/discharge rate.
 To decouple the influence of temperature and C-rate on TOF variations, they introduced a temperature-compensated TOF metric, denoted as $\mathrm{TOF_{T}}$.
 However, even after temperature compensation, $\mathrm{TOF_{T}}$ remained dependent on the C-rate.
-To analyze this dependency, they performed a galvanostatic intermittent titration technique (GITT) experiment, evaluating the stationary and dynamic responses of $\mathrm{TOF_{T}}$ with C-rate changes, as shown in Fig.~\ref{fig:GuidedWaveSummary}.D.1-3.
-They found that sudden changes in C-rate cause instantaneous $\mathrm{TOF_{T}}$, and made three key observations: (\textit{i}) the $\mathrm{TOF_{T}}$ increased more after discharging stopped than it decreased after discharging stopped, indicating that discharging induces more pronounced electrode phase transitions under equivalent C-rates. (\textit{ii}) After discharging stopped, the $\mathrm{TOF_{T}}$ suffered longer stabilization times compared to after charging stopped. (\textit{iii}) Higher C-rates induced higher $\mathrm{TOF_{T}}$ changes after charge/discharge stops.
-They further suggested that electrochemical phenomena at the micro-, meso-, and macroscales contribute to these results (see Fig.~\ref{fig:GuidedWaveSummary}.D.4).
+To analyze this dependency, they performed a galvanostatic intermittent titration technique (GITT) experiment, evaluating the stationary and dynamic responses of $\mathrm{TOF_{T}}$ with C-rate changes, as shown in Fig.~\ref{fig:GuidedWaveSummary}.D.1-3, as a means to assess the underlying physical phenomena associated with C-rate that alters ultrasonic wave speed.
+Their results showed that rapid changes in C-rate cause simultaneous shifts in $\mathrm{TOF_{T}}$, suggesting changes to the material properties on times scales that are much faster than can be measured using UT.
+Liu et al.~made three key observations based on these results: (\textit{i}) the $\mathrm{TOF_{T}}$ decreased more after discharging stopped than it increased after charging stopped, indicating that discharging induces more pronounced electrode phase transitions under equivalent C-rates; (\textit{ii}) $\mathrm{TOF_{T}}$ required longer stabilization times after discharging stopped compared to when charging stopped; and (\textit{iii}) higher C-rates induced larger $\mathrm{TOF_{T}}$ positive and negative shifts after charge and discharge respectively stops.
+Based on these observations, the authors suggested that electrochemical phenomena at the micro-, meso-, and macroscales contribute to these results.
+A current understanding is that at the micro-scale, phase transitions occur on the active particles within electrodes during charging/discharging processes.
+These phase transitions lead to changes in the elastic moduli and density of the particles.
+The microscale-induced changes of active particles generates internal stresses between the active particles and binder particles, yielding mesoscale changes stiffness changes.
+Finally, the stresses induced through the processes at the micro- and mesoscales create a cumulative macroscale deformation that affects the contact interfaces between the different electrode layers (see Fig.~\ref{fig:GuidedWaveSummary}.D.4).
+These multiscale changes can be probed using UT of different frequencies.